invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

  - ASM: `@code_native`.
 We can retrieve the different representations using the functions/macros indicated.

-The Untyped IR is of particular interest to us as that is what is needed for Cassette.
+The Untyped IR is of particular interest as this is what is needed for Cassette.
-Looking at Untyped IR, this is basically a linearization of the AST, with the following properties:
+This is a linearization of the AST, with the following properties:
  - Only 1 operation per statement (nested expressions get broken up);
  - the return values for each statement are accessed as `SSAValue(index)`;
  - variables become Slots;